jsiegenthaler/homebridge-eosstb/README.md

 * **ChannelDown**: Move down the channel list by one channel, same as the **\\/** (channel down) button on the set-top box remote

-* **Red**, **Green**, **Yellow**, **Blue**: The four coloured buttons found on GB remote controls, to access special functions
+* **Red**, **Green**, **Yellow**, **Blue**: The four coloured buttons found on GB and IE remote controls, to access special TV functions

 ## Other Commands
-These commands do not control the set-top box directly, but can be used to control the TV or Receiver or stereo volume (network remote control required)
+These commands do not control the set-top box directly, but can be used to control the TV or Receiver volume (network remote control required)

 ### Volume
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
-However, this is not done via the set-top box, but instead via a bash command using a command line interface (CLI) to your TV.
+However, this is not done via the set-top box, but instead via a command using a command line interface (CLI) to your TV.
 Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
-The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.
+The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP, KEY_VOLDOWN and KEY_MUTE to be easily sent to the Samsung Receiver.
 If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
 See [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
 Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ### Mute
 * **Mute** is not supported natively by the iOS remote, but I have added it with a triple-press detection on the volume down button.
 Press the button three times within 1 second, and the Mute command will be sent using the command stored in the **muteCommand** config item.

 ### View TV Settings
 You can use **View TV Settings** to open the set-top box main menu at the **PROFILES** menu.
-To use: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cogwheel to open the settings for the accessory, and scroll down to **View TV Settings**.
+Usage: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cogwheel to open the settings for the accessory, and scroll down to **View TV Settings**.

 ## Siri